 When a picture is worth a thousand words, you can imagine how much a video can be worth.
 The introduction of YouTube revolutionized how people access and upload videos.
 People all over the world are watching 5 billion videos each day, with the average daily traffic on YouTube being 30 million in India.
 For more info on video marketing, check out How to do Video Marketing.

-If you’re more comfortable with Hindi and are looking for an awesome guide to YouTube marketing in general, YouTube Marketing in Hindi by Prof. Seema is what you need to see.
+If you’re more comfortable with Hindi and are looking for an excellent guide to YouTube marketing in general, YouTube Marketing in Hindi is what you need to see.

 What are subscribers?

 Subscribers are people who’ve decided that they want to keep seeing your content and get notified when you post a new video.